 7 powerful, positive guidelines for gathering

 1. To vax or not to vax?
-I am vaccinated for covid, and I did not make that choice lightly.
+I am vaccinated (though not boosted) for covid, and I did not make that choice lightly.
 I did not plan to get a vaccination, but ultimately decided that as a workshop leader, I want people to feel safe around me.
 I fully respect people’s decisions not to vaccinate.
 I do not judge them for it.
 This is one of the areas that will potentially be very volatile and divisive for people as they begin to gather.

 2. Honor individual risk tolerances.
 Everyone has a different physical constitution and tolerance for health risks.
 One of my sisters had to have her spleen removed a few years ago, which made her immune system very susceptible to all manner of invasions.
 Her doctor advised her to stay home (like, really stay home) during the lockdown, and she didn’t leave her house except to take walks for 13 months.
 Not even for groceries.
 I honor her risk tolerance as very low.
 I’ve personally continued to shop for groceries all through the pandemic and have a strong constitution and healthy immune system.
 My risk tolerance is higher.
 If someone needs to wear a mask and distance themselves in my circles, I will honor and respect that without judgment or even needing to know why.
 Why really doesn’t matter.